To ensure the safety of your child, we ask that parents advise the school if their child is going to be absent.

-For those children not raising lambs, calves, goats or another animal raised from birth, there is a display section.
+For those children not raising lambs, calves, goats or another animal raised from birth, there is a Technology section.
 We expect every child is involved as many activities are completed during the school term as part of the class programme of teaching and learning.

 Fundraising is undertaken with parent assistance requested on most stalls.